 Why You'll Love This Recipe

-We often make this rajma recipe because it offers a delicious flavor in a lighter sauce that goes perfectly with brown rice or our favorite, brown basmati rice, for a complete meal.
-It has a different flavor profile and texture than our creamy baked vegan rajma masala.
-So yes, we have two red kidney bean curry recipes!
+I often make this rajma recipe because it offers a delicious flavor in a lighter sauce that goes perfectly with brown rice or our favorite, brown basmati rice, for a complete meal.

 The flavor of this dish is a combination of spices, garlic, ginger, and the method of flavor layering.
 We build flavor by cooking a few ingredients at a time, letting the flavor build, adding another layer of ingredients, and repeating the process.